microsoft/vscode-docs/docs/containers/tutorial-django-push-to-registry.md

 To create an Azure Container Registry:

 1. Follow [Quickstart: Create a container registry using the Azure portal](https://docs.microsoft.com/azure/container-registry/container-registry-get-started-portal), but stop before "Push image to ACR".
-Django deployments must include the settings described below to work properly.
+Django deployments must include the following settings to work properly.

-2. Make sure that the registry endpoint you created is visible under **Registries** in the **Docker** explorer of VS Code:
+1. Make sure that the registry endpoint you created is visible under **Registries** in the **Docker** explorer of VS Code:

     ![Docker explorer in VS Code showing registries](images/quickstarts/python-django-registries.png)